TAI Şimşek

-TAI Şimşek is a turbojet-powered radio-controlled high-speed target drone designed, developed and built by Turkish Aerospace Industries (TAI) between 2009-2012 for the needs of the Turkish Armed Forces.
+TAI Şimşek is a turbojet-powered radio-controlled high-speed target drone designed, developed and built by Turkish Aerospace Industries (TAI) between 2009 and 2012 for the needs of the Turkish Armed Forces.

 Şimşek is the Turkish word for "lightning".

 Overview

-The development of TAI Şimşek started in 2009, and its prototype was presented to public at the International Defence Industry Fair (IDEF '09) the same year.
+Development started in 2009, and a prototype was presented to the public at the International Defence Industry Fair the same year.
 The UAV made its maiden flight on August 4, 2012.

-TAI Şimşek simulates enemy aircraft and missiles for air-to-air, surface-to-air, anti-aircraft gunnery and missile systems’ tracking and firing trainings.
-It looks like tactical air-launched decoys (TALD), which are used to confuse and saturate enemy air defense.
+Şimşek simulates enemy aircraft and missiles for air-to-air, surface-to-air, anti-aircraft gunnery and missile systems’ tracking and firing training.
+It looks like tactical air-launched decoys (TALDs).

-TAI intends to further develop the drone to convert into a cruise missile with "Human-in-the-Loop" (HITL) guidance capability for use against mobile or fixed soft targets.
+TAI intends to further develop the drone into a cruise missile with "Human-in-the-Loop" (HITL) guidance capability for use against mobile or fixed soft targets.

 Payloads of TAI Şimşek consists of following features: